-Recent research reported by Dr Calum Brown of Macquarie University in Australia showed that some species of parrot such as the sulphur-crested cockatoo were entirely left-handed while others, including the king parrot, were mainly right-handed.
+Recent research reported by Dr Culum Brown of Macquarie University in Australia showed that some species of parrot such as the sulphur-crested cockatoo were entirely left-handed while others, including the king parrot, were mainly right-handed.
 The majority of parrots, including the budgie, galah and rainbow lorikeet – are ambidextrous.

 ”This is probably the first time we see some kind of mechanism trying to explain how handedness came about in the first place,” Dr Brown said. ”It’s clearly linked to brain lateralisation.
 So the brain lateralisation determines eye lateralisation, which determines hand preferences.”